ags2121/synesthesia/README.md

 > rails s
 ```

-Then go to `localhost:3000` in your browser, and enjoy!
+Then go to `localhost:3000` in your browser and enjoy!